Nox (video game): Production

-The development of the game started in 1995 as a personal project of Michael Booth, the future technical director and lead gameplay designer of the game.
+The development of the game started in 1995 as a personal project of Mike Booth, the future technical director and lead gameplay designer of the game.
 An avid gamer, Booth began programming his own games on Apple II and VIC-20 computers while still at school, and started working on Nox "in a spare bedroom of [his] house" in college.
 To help produce the game, he co-founded Hyperion Technologies, a company that also worked on driving simulators.
 After Booth showed a demo of Nox to John Hight, an executive producer of Westwood Studios, at the 1997 Game Developers Conference, Westwood decided to acquire it and moved the development team to California.

 Booth originally envisioned the game as an "updated version of Atari's Gauntlet", focusing on real-time magical combat in the vein of Magic: The Gathering and Mortal Kombat.
 Inspired by the "epic wizard battles" described in fantasy literature, Booth wanted to create a "multiplayer wizard battle game" and decided to set it in a medieval fantasy setting.
 It wasn't until Westwood started working on the game that it began to lean towards the RPG genre and two more classes (warrior and conjurer) and a single-player campaign were added.

 The game was originally intended to be played with a gamepad, with spells cast by quickly pressing several buttons, inspired by Mortal Kombat's combos, but it was eventually deemed to be "a large barrier for new and less dexterous players" and replaced with numeric hotkeys and mouse-controlled movement.
 The leftovers of this system are, however, still seen in the released game in the form of syllables and hand gesture icons accompanying the casting of each spell.
 The "TrueSight" vision system has been programmed by Booth early in the development and served as one of the cornerstones of the gameplay.

-The game is incredibly quick paced, requiring lightning reflexes and hand movements.
-Wizards have to be especially quick with hands, since toggling through 5x5 spell slots in the middle of a battle is a necessity, using obelisks and another obstacles in order to shield yourself from opponents.
-Warriors have to use precision and run around a lot, in order to predict the movement paths and strike in the correct moment.
-Conjurers are the most fragile class, but with the most deadly spells and weapons, finding angles and using monsters as their shield.

 The multiplayer modes were inspired by the online first-person shooters, such as Quake and Unreal, both of which the development team played extensively.